ankurk91/wp-google-map/readme.txt

 There are many of Map plugins in plugin directory, but most of them not written well.
 Means they put lots of java script (uncompressed) code on every page of your website.
 They also loads jquery file before them which effect your page speed.
-This plugin will put its code on the page where it was called only.
+This plugin will put its code on the required page only.
-It will write compressed java script code, and does not depends on external js library like:jQuery.
+It will write compressed java script code, and does not depends on external js library like: jQuery.

+= What is the short-code for this plugin =

+`[ank_google_map]`

 = Options page does not work well :( =